puppetlabs/puppet-docs/source/puppet/4.1/reference/lang_summary.markdown

 Ordering
 -----

-Puppet's language is mostly **declarative:** Rather than listing a series of changes to make to a node, a Puppet manifest describes a desired final state.

-Although resources can be freely ordered, several parts of the language do depend on evaluation order.
+Although Puppet's language is built around describing resources (and the relationships between them) in a declarative way, several parts of the language do depend on evaluation order.
 The most notable of these are variables, which must be set before they are referenced.
-Puppet assumes most resources aren't related to each other.
-If one resource depends on another, [you must say so explicitly][relationships].
-(If you want a short section of code to get applied in the order written, you can use [chaining arrows][chaining].)

-### Configurable Ordering

-The [ordering setting][ordering] allows you to configure the order in which unrelated resources get applied.

-By default, manifest ordering is applied.
-Puppet will automatically apply unrelated resources in the order in which they appear in the manifest.

-This setting only affects resources whose relative order **is not otherwise determined,** e.g., by metaparameters like `before` or `require`.
-See [the language page on relationships](./lang_relationships.html) for more information.
+In the rest of this document, we try to call out areas where the order of statements matters.

 Files
 -----